Top Cryptocurrency Trends for 2021-2025

 Searches for yield farming have grown by 700% over the last five years.

-In addition, platforms like Crypto.com are meshing the worlds of traditional finance and DeFi.
+In addition, platforms like Crypto.com are meshing the worlds of traditional finance services and DeFi.

 Searches for Crypto.com have increased by 99x in the last 5 years.

-The platform allows users to place cryptocurrencies in a digital wallet, exchange cryptocurrencies, yield farm, and seamlessly pay with credit cards like Visa using the cryptocurrencies in their wallet.
+The platform allows users to place cryptocurrencies in a digital wallet, exchange cryptocurrencies, yield farm, and seamlessly pay with credit cards like Visa using cryptocurrencies that users have in their wallet.

 Decentralized exchanges (DEXs) have also proven popular over the last year.